tealtools/dekaf/README.md

 ### Demo Application

  We also run a demo application that produces data for two new tenants in this quick start.

 If you don't see the `demo-schema-types` and `demo-shop` tenants in the tenant list, try to wait for a few seconds and reload the page.

-If you want to disable the demo application, remove it in the `docker-compose.yaml` file.
+If you want to disable the demo application, remove it from the `docker-compose.yaml` file.

 ## Configure